qileilove/capybaraDemo-1/README.md

 $ ./dockerRun.sh -d poltergeist
 ```

+For a full description of the command line options, run `./dockerRun.sh -h`

 ### Step 4 - Review the test results

 The output from the tests are written to stdout as the tests execute.
 Additionally, an HTML report is written to